 I wanted all of our bathroom renovations to feel cohesive so I kept the materials pretty similar.
-This also helped with cost since we could use leftover materials in the other rooms.
+This also helped with cost since we could use leftover materials from the master bathroom renovation.
 I used the same hexagon floor tile as we did in the master bathroom.
 We also used the same paint color, Silver Crest, by Benjamin Moore.

 For lighting, I chose a schoolhouse style pendant light from Shades of Light.
 This paired nicely with the classic tiles in the space.
 The vanity is from Home Depot and complements the penny tile color in the shower.

-Even though this room is small, we still ran into some issues.
-The biggest lesson that I learned is to measure, re-measure, and then measure again!!
+The biggest lesson we learned from this renovation is to measure, re-measure, and then measure again!!
 When the framing went up, we had to give the contractor the placement of the medicine cabinet.
 We also had to tell the electrician where the lighting would go prior to the drywall going up.